annadeluga/olist-sql-analysis/README.md

 ## About the project

-This project presents an analysis of the Olist Brazilian e-commerce dataset from Kaggle using SQL Server.
+This project presents an analysis of the Olist Brazilian e-commerce dataset using SQL Server.

 The main goal of the project was to explore customer behavior, product sales, payment methods, reviews, sellers and delivery performance, and answer selected business questions using SQL.